andrew8849/swofdevadmin/README.md

-# swofdevadmin
+# swof
+start with one function
+devadmin
-for device administer
+device admin